dankamongmen/notcurses/README.md

 void notcurses_drop_planes(struct notcurses* nc);

 // Refresh our idea of the terminal's dimensions, reshaping the standard plane
-// if necessary.
-Without a call to this function following a terminal resize
-// (as signaled via SIGWINCH), notcurses_render() might not function properly.
-// References to ncplanes (and the egcpools underlying cells) remain valid
+// if necessary, without a fresh render.
+References to ncplanes (and the
-// following a resize operation, but the cursor might have changed position. int notcurses_resize(struct notcurses* n, int* restrict y, int* restrict x);
+// egcpools underlying cells) remain valid following a resize operation. int notcurses_resize(struct notcurses* n, int* restrict y, int* restrict x);

 // Return our current idea of the terminal dimensions in rows and cols.